-Heralding the start of a new academic year as well as one of the most prominent dates in the fashion calendar, think of this time of year as your marker for a seasonal skincare swap, phasing out lightweight summer staples for something a little more cosseting (the only product exempt from a new-season switch up being SPF which should be worn year round).
+Heralding the start of a new academic year as well as one of the most prominent dates in the fashion calendar, think of September as your marker for a seasonal skincare swap, phasing out lightweight summer staples for something a little more cosseting (the only product exempt from a new-season switch up being SPF which should be worn year round).

 As the thermometer drops, sensitivity and dryness become common skin complaints so start by switching your cleanser from a foaming or gel texture to a gentler, milk or balm version.
 Cleanser is often bought as an afterthought, but matching your cleanser to your skin’s changing needs can make a huge difference to how it looks and feels throughout the year.